Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 Given a (potential) edge, let $K=L^\nu$ be the associated lattice of $U=V^g$ and $W$ the Heisenberg commutant.
 Then $U$ is a simple-current extension of the dual pair $W\otimes V_K$.
 The central charge of $W$ is $24-\rk(K)$ and the representation category is the pointed representation category $\mathcal{C}(\overline{K'/K}\times2_{\II}^{+2})$ (see \autoref{sec:evensub}).

 For all edges (except for the spurious edge $\Xi$ mentioned above, which we shall have to treat separately), there is an element $\mu\in\O(\Lambda)=\Co_0$ (unique up to conjugacy) such that the \voa{} $V_{\Lambda_\mu}^{\hat\mu}$ has the same central charge and representation category (see \cite{Lam20}) as $W$.
-Then, we determine all extensions of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$ to a \voa{} $\tilde{U}$ with representation category $\mathcal{C}(2_{\II}^{+2})$, which then is the even part of a nice, self-dual \svoa{} of central charge $24$, i.e.\ must appear in the list of (potential) edges.
-As the representation category of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$ is pointed, this is a straightforward computation (see, e.g., \cite{EMS20a,Moe16}).
-We shall discuss more details in \autoref{sec:extcomp}, where we are additionally interested in the precise number of inequivalent extensions.
+We determine all extensions of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$ of glueing type~III to a \voa{} $\tilde{U}$ with representation category $\mathcal{C}(2_{\II}^{+2})$, which then is the even part of a nice, self-dual \svoa{} of central charge $24$, i.e.\ must appear in the list of (potential) edges.
+We recall that, as the representation category of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$ is pointed, this amounts to enumerating certain isotropic subgroups (see, e.g., \cite{EMS20a,Moe16} and in particular \autoref{sec:extcomp}, where we are additionally interested in the precise number of inequivalent extensions).
 For each such extension $\tilde{U}$ we are able to identify to which entry in the list of (potential) edges it belongs.
 In particular, we determine the two \voa{} neighbours $\tilde{V}$ (with associated lattice $\tilde{L}$) and the outer automorphisms $\tilde\nu\in\Out(\tilde{V})$.

-We do not realise all of the potential edges (some of them are spurious), but crucially all combinations of self-dual \voa{} $\tilde{V}$ and outer automorphism $\tilde\nu$ (again, except for the spurious edge $\Xi$ mentioned above) are realised by an extension $\tilde{U}$ of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$.
+We do not realise all of the potential edges (some of them are spurious), but crucially all combinations of self-dual \voa{} $\tilde{V}$ and outer automorphism $\tilde\nu$ (again, except for the spurious edge $\Xi$ mentioned above) are realised by an extension $\tilde{U}$ of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_K$ of type~III.
 But, since the Heisenberg commutant of $\tilde{U}$ is fully determined by $\tilde{V}$ and $\tilde\nu$ (by \autoref{prop:asslatouter}), this shows that the original Heisenberg commutant $W$ in $U$ already had to be isomorphic to $V_{\Lambda_\mu}^{\hat\mu}$.

-It remains to study the potential edge with Heisenberg commutant of $U$ having representation category $\mathcal{C}(2_{\II}^{+6}4_{\II}^{+4})$ and central charge $16$.
+It remains to study the potential edge (or edges) of type~$\Xi$ with the Heisenberg commutant of $U$ having representation category $\mathcal{C}(2_{\II}^{+6}4_{\II}^{+4})$ and central charge $16$.
 We shall show that such a \voa{} does not exist.\footnote{A necessary condition for this, which we readily verify, is that there is no element in $\mu\in\Co_0$ such that $V_{\Lambda_\mu}^{\hat\mu}$ has these properties.}